 However the design shows that it predates the classic OOW telescope, and was built in the 1800s, ie C19th.
 First, it uses a wooden barrel, which looks like oak, and this is in very good condition.
 The brass fittings at the ends of the oak barrel are both secured with three screws, which are modern replacement screws, round headed, but they suit the scope.
 The originals were probably tiny countersunk screws: obviously these were not quite up to the job, which was fairly normal in the C19th.

 The other design feature of note is that the eyepiece is a very square style, fixed to the first draw with three tiny grub-screws.
 In my opinion this moves the manufacturing date back to around the 1820s.

 The three draws are in perfect condition, as is the oak barrel.
 The only real problem in terms of condition is that the fourth lens in the first draw has a crack straight across the diameter, which is visible as you look through, but it does not offset the image seen at all, between the two halves.

-The ‘Wood of Liverpool’ is presumed to relate to Benjamin Wood, who worked from 1819 till 1835 in Wapping, next to the docks in Liverpool, and then from 1829 onwards also in Bath Street, further long the dockside.
+The ‘Wood of Liverpool’ is presumed to relate to Benjamin Wood, who worked from 1819 till 1835 in Wapping, next to the docks in Liverpool, and then from 1829 onwards also in Bath Street, further along the dockside.
 Possibly the business was passed to his son, Benjamin Jasper Wood, who continued working until 1865.
 From 1847 to 1897 there was a different business that sold telescopes, believed unrelated, run by George Smart Wood, in Prescot Street, Lord St and London Road, amongst other places.